 How much water should a breastfeeding mom drink?

-A lot of breastfeeding mothers and health professionals have often made an assumption that extra fluids must be vitally important when breastfeeding.
+A lot of breastfeeding mothers and health professionals have often assumed that extra fluids must be vitally important when breastfeeding.

-However, it isn’t necessary to drink extra water, milk, or any other fluid in order to make an adequate amount of milk for your baby.
+However, it isn’t necessary to drink extra water, milk, or any other fluid to make an adequate amount of milk for your baby.

-What is important is to drink a little more if you feel thirsty, just to the point where your thirst is quenched.
+What is important is to drink a little more if you feel thirsty, just to the point where you quench your thirst.

 Review dates, references & further resources